-The Providence River Boat Company has teamed up with Rhode Island's Gooseneck Vineyards to offer a selection of wines served with light refreshments and featuring the best of the state's best wines from the region's most prestigious vineyards.
-If you want to hear the music of one of America's largest and most prestigious music schools, visit a performance by the Rhode Islanders Philharmonic Orchestra.
-This is a prestigious music school that attracts the "best and brightest" from around the world, and there are plenty of opportunities to see and hear them perform, including open rehearsal on Friday night.
+If you want to hear the music of one of America's largest and most prestigious music schools, seek out a performance by the Rhode Islanders Philharmonic Orchestra.
+This is a prestigious music school that attracts the "best and brightest" from around the world, and there are plenty of opportunities to see and hear them perform.

 There is also the annual art parade, the PVD Fest, which has been held in Providence for the past five years.
 The Athenaeum, which prides itself on being a haven for the creative of Providence, hosts many readings and events throughout the year.

-You could easily spend a week (or more) exploring Providence's many parks, parks and paths, as well as many of the city's historic buildings.
-Providence is one of Rhode Island's most popular tourist destinations, but it also invites you to stroll and throw, which also makes for a good workout.
+You could easily spend a week (or more) exploring Providence's many parks and paths, as well as many of the city's historic buildings.
+Providence is one of Rhode Island's most popular tourist destinations.

-If you want to take a day trip from Boston or spend a few days in the smallest state in the USA, you should definitely check out what Rhode Island's capital, Providence, has to offer.
-If you're in Providence (RI) between May and November, plan a Waterfire weekend.
-And for those of you who have only a day or two to spare, here are the five best things to do in Providence and Rhode Island.
-The capital Providence on Rhode Island has a number of great restaurants, bars, shops, restaurants and hotels as well as many parks and parks.
+If you want to take a day trip from Boston or spend a few days in the smallest state in the country, you should definitely check out what Providence has to offer.
+The city also has a number of great restaurants, bars, shops, and hotels as well as many parks.